 I don’t regret my decision.
 I’m self-employed, and no one has asked me for a degree, ever.
-At the same time, many of my friends with university degrees are unemployed.
+At the same time, many of my friends with university degrees are unemployed, or work jobs well outside of their major.
 A lot of my friends with degrees and jobs are still unhappy, and live only for the weekend and The Vacation.
 What a horrible way to grow old.

 “You should start your own business.”